kayoyin/Prodigy/README.md

 ### Method 3:

 To use the GUI ensure you have QT creator installed on your machine.
-From there open piano.pro in QT and run it using the QT interface.
+From there open the piano.pro file (located in the pianoGUI folder) in QT and run it using the QT interface.
 This will create a build folder in your local copy of the repository called "build", open the folder and click the on the file named piano.exe, from here, user instructions are self explanatory.

 <a name="trans"></a>
 ## 3. Translating